Cruis'n Exotica

-Cruis'n Exotica is a 1999 racing video game developed for arcades by Midway Games.
-The game is a sequel to Cruis'n World and is the third entry in the Cruis'n series.

-It was ported by Gratuitous Games and released on the Nintendo 64 in 2000, along with a Game Boy Color version developed by Crawfish Interactive.
+Cruis'n Exotica is a 1999 racing game developed and published by Midway Games for arcades.
+The game is a sequel to Cruis'n World and is the third entry in Nintendo's Cruis'n series.
+A port to the Nintendo 64 developed by Gratuitous Games was released in 2000, along with a Game Boy Color version developed by Crawfish Interactive.

 Gameplay

 Cruis'n Exotica plays similarly to the previous games in the series, but it adds a PIN system to track progress like San Francisco Rush 2049.
 The levels take place in exotic locations in the universe, such as Las Vegas, Hong Kong, Atlantis, India, Alaska, The Amazon jungle with dinosaurs, Sahara, Tibet, Korea, Ireland, Holland and the surface of Mars.
-The game also allows a player to choose a driver visible onscreen during races, including a Martian, a baby, a clown, and a cowboy.
+The game also allows a player to choose a driver visible onscreen during races.

 The Nintendo 64 version is similar to its arcade counterpart, with changes being made to race track layouts, lack of fully licensed vehicles, and more hidden vehicles.